Homepage > Blank IRS Schedule A 990 or 990-EZ Template

 Dos and Don'ts

-When filling out the IRS Schedule A 990 or 990-EZ form, it's important to follow specific guidelines to ensure accuracy and compliance.
-Here are some dos and don'ts to consider:
+When filling out the IRS Schedule A 990 or 990-EZ form, it's important to be thorough and accurate.
+Here are some key dos and don'ts to keep in mind:

-• Do keep a copy of the completed form for your records.
-Having this can be helpful for future references or audits.
+• Do keep copies of your completed forms for your records.
+Having a backup is essential for future reference.

 Misconceptions